ruyaflute/cmccapp/README.md

 - Event annnouncement for group meetup, etc

 ###### Reality: image uploaded to postgreSQL but not shown in html page; page url-id not connected. -- not important yet
+#### For Case Manager
+- You can directly reach to patient via phone call or video call through app.
+You can locate patient's address.
+Convenient assessment tools to identify patient's acuity level (medical and mental health assessment).
+Creating care plan, and tracking tool.
+Appointment and ER follow up (entered by patient).
+Provider tree and phone/video call.
+Assignment tool for other Case Manager.
+Announce group events.
+#### For Patient
+- Input for demographic information and medical background, Provider tree, appointment, ER visit, interpretation tool (or call), complaints/issues, Entitlement resources, group event, reminder for patient.....
+#### For Providers
+- Providers and care worker tree and connect, Recent medical/mental path report, ER discharge summary.
+Care plan/task reminder/assign to Case Manager.
+Able to view patient's demo, acuity level, entitlement issues.
+#### Where my project idea came from
+- blahhhh

 ### React Native